fmcgeough/fmcgeough.github.io/_posts/2017-02-12-phoenix-and-datatables.md

 the following fields : zipcode, city, state_abbreviation.
 Not very interesting but its fine to demonstrate the idea.

-Lets just create a migration for our table we'll use for the baseball players.
+Lets just create a migration for our table we'll use for the zipcodes.

     ▶ mix ecto.gen.migration create_zips
     * creating priv/repo/migrations